 The distance covered from any point on the tread during one-wheel rotation.
 Thus, the rolling circumference is dependent on the tyre diameter; it has an influence on the gear ratio and the speedometer drive.
 Starting from the standard tyre, a tyre with a smaller rolling circumference tends to have a shorter gear ratio.
 Acceleration is influenced favourably, but at top speed the rev counter could be in the red area.
 In addition, the smaller tyre gives a greater speed advantage.
 Tolerances of plus 1.5 % and minus 2.5 % are acceptable.
 In case of larger deviations, at least a correction of the speedometer display must be made.

 With lower rolling resistance, less energy is required, so less fuel is consumed and less CO2 is emitted.
 A high rolling resistance of a tyre therefore also means increased fuel consumption.
 This tyre characteristic is also listed on the EU tyre label for each tyre.
-The fuel efficiency is classified in seven classes: from A (highest efficiency) - G (lowest efficiency), whereby class D is not assigned.
-An improvement from one class to the next more efficient class means a saving of approximately 0.1 l of fuel per 100 km.
+Fuel efficiency is categorised into five classes: from A (most efficient) to E (least efficient).
+If a vehicle is fully equipped with class A tyres, fuel consumption can be reduced by up to 7.5% compared to a vehicle equipped with class E tyres.

 A tyre consists of a variety of rubber mixtures.
 However, tyre manufacturers always keep the exact composition to themselves.
 The rubber mixture is crucial for the quality of the tyre and to obtain a good tyre, many demands are made on the rubber mixture: